 The Graduate School of Arts and Sciences offers a wide variety of fellowships to students based on merit.
 These awards are made on both an annual and multi-year basis.
-Fellowships often provide payment of tuition and health fees in addition to a stipend for living expenses.
-In the course of the doctoral program, the fellowship can take the form of a teaching or research appointment which provides for tuition, health fees and a salary.
-Often these salaries are supplemented by an additional stipend for living expenses.
+Fellowships to Masters students most often include tuition support only.
+Fellowships to doctoral students provide payment of tuition, health, and other fees, in addition to a stipend for living expenses.
+In the course of the doctoral program, support can also take the form of a teaching or research appointment which provides for tuition, health and other fees, and a salary.
 All fellowship decisions for applicants and continuing students are made by the departments.
-All Fellows must apply annually for renewal of fellowships through the departments.
+All fellows must apply annually for renewal of fellowships through the departments.

 All doctoral students who are in their guaranteed funding years are automatically considered for teaching or research appointments.
 There is no separate application for these appointments.
 These awards are considered part of your university fellowship.
 Doctoral students who are beyond their guaranteed funding years may find information regarding other teaching opportunities here.

 Each fellow is required to submit evidence of at least one effort to obtain funding from an agency external to the university.
 Generally, applications to external foundations are due early in the fall semester for funding the next academic year.
 For more information, see the External Fellowships page.